Adjusted Operating Earnings

 Cargill reports its financial results in accordance with U.S. generally accepted accounting principles (GAAP).
 We also report adjusted operating earnings, a non-GAAP measure that provides additional insight into the underlying financial performance of the company’s ongoing operations.

-In calculating adjusted operating earnings, Cargill includes earnings and losses attributable to non-controlling interests in consolidated companies, with the exception of those from its asset management business.
+In calculating adjusted operating earnings, Cargill includes earnings and losses attributable to non-controlling interests in consolidated companies, with the exception of those from its asset management business prior to its sale in October 2019.
 Mark-to-market gains and losses on intercompany contracts between the Origination & Processing and the Food Ingredients & Applications segments also are included.
 Cargill excludes the following six items:

 Timing differences - inventory, derivatives and hedging

 U.S. GAAP accounting for inventory, derivatives and hedging causes fluctuations in earnings from quarter to quarter as a result of timing.
 The adjustment removes these noneconomic fluctuations.
 The timing differences include:

 - Mark-to-market adjustments for inventory and contracts that are not marked to market under U.S. GAAP in Cargill’s Food Ingredients & Applications segment.

 - Adjustments for the timing effect of hedges that are marked to market in Cargill's animal protein businesses.

 Last-in, first-out (LIFO) inventory adjustments